-Here’s the dire warning the AHS gives about that …
+Here’s the dire warning the American Heartworm Society (AHS) gives about that …

 “Because exercise increases blood flow to the lungs, it increases the likelihood that dead worms will block blood flow.
 This can result in severe complications and possibly death.
 The importance of restricting your dog’s activity cannot be overemphasized.”